We weren’t going to go.

 We didn’t feel like dealing with the crowds.
 And I didn’t want to stand four blocks away watching a screen when I could do the same thing from the comforts of home.

-In all honesty, I don’t think we realized how big of a deal it would be.
+In all honesty, I don’t think we realized how big of a deal Live 8 would be.
 I had grown up knowing about Live Aid and watching clips of it, but there wasn’t any way this would be as momentous, right?

 A night or two before the show, we were on the Benjamin Franklin Parkway heading towards the Art Museum and the enormous scaffolding and stage loomed in the distance.
 At that point, my (now-) wife said, “You know, I kinda want to go.”
 So did I. People from all over would be coming to town to experience this and I couldn’t be bothered to drag my ass out of bed and hop on the El for a few stops?

 We took one of the earliest trains that Saturday morning, July 2, 2005, and emerged onto the streets of Center City.
 There were four of us in my group, but we were joined by scores of others, all cutting through Love Park in the early morning light, making our pilgrimage towards the Art Museum.
 Our backpacks were full of blankets and 64 oz.
 “Wawa cocktails” – half-filled with iced tea or lemonade, the other half vodka – a late-teens to late-twenties staple around the area.
 The weather was already humid and sticky.
 Those two elements would combine into a nearly lethal combination, particularly for me since I’m a beer snob but have never been that great at consuming the hard stuff.

 We weren’t in the front, but we got much closer than I thought we would, snagging a spot in front of the George Washington monument (see red arrow below).
 We had plenty of room and I naively thought it would remain that way.